Inside Lacrosse

 Inside Lacrosse is a lacrosse media entity and ESPN affiliate.
 It includes many parts including a news website, an 11 times annual magazine, online video streaming, internet forums and an ESPN television show.
 The company is currently headquartered in Baltimore, Maryland.

 Properties

 Inside Lacrosse Magazine

 Currently published 11 times a year, the magazine is in an oversized glossy format, similar to Rolling Stone and ESPN The Magazine.
-The page count averages anywhere from 136–172 pages depending on the time of year and main topics of interest are the men's college and high school lacrosse.
+The page count averages anywhere from 136 to 172 pages depending on the time of year and main topics of interest are the men's college and high school lacrosse.
 Also receiving coverage is Major League Lacrosse, the National Lacrosse League, and women's lacrosse.
 Of the 11 issues, the most popular is the recruiting issue, followed by the college season preview issues.

 Inside Lacrosse TV

 Inside Lacrosse TV is the name of both Inside Lacrosse's video streaming website and their ESPN television show.
 The television show is a one-hour special that usually occurs twice annually as season "preview" and "summary" shows before and after the college season.